Why Unit Testing?

 Why you need AgitarOne

-The award-winning technology in AgitarOne – the only comprehensive, fully integrated unit testing solution available – supports the move to unit testing.
+The award-winning technology in AgitarOne – the only comprehensive, fully integrated, automated unit testing solution available – supports the move to unit testing.
 You can get started with AgitarOne at any stage of your development process, and see immediate results.
 You can cut bugs from development to QA up to 90%, drive quality upstream in your development process, and dramatically transform your costs and cycle time.
-The resulting code is far easier to maintain and enhance in the future, letting you respond with the software your business needs, when it is needed.
+The resulting code is far easier to maintain and enhance in the future, helping you respond with the software your business needs, when it is needed.